penumbragames/tankanarchy/README.md

   - The client merely sends intents to the server, which are processed.
 The server returns a series of JSON objects that hold the state of the world to the client for rendering.
-  - The client uses prediction and reconciliation to mask network latency, even though the server has authoritative determination over the positions of all the entities.
+  - The server holds authoritative determination and the client does not use prediction/reconciliation.

 &copy; 2015 Kenneth Li and Alvin Lin